rsx-labs/kool-aide/readme.md

 - Fire up your command line and type away!

 ## Usage
 All features can be accessed via command line.
-Initially, only data retrieval and report generation is supported.
+Initially, only data retrieval, data upload and report generation is supported.
 Additional data management functions will be enabled once the authentication module is implemented.
+Let's start drinking!

 ### Displaying the help page